Source: UNCTAD.

 FDIs tend to be cyclical, particularly since they involve financial transactions and the risk of over-accumulation they entail.
 The above graph depicts four general cycles of boom and bust since 1990.

-• The fourth cycle from 2018 onward reflects trade restrictions between the United States and China, associated with a decline in FDI in developing economies.
-Further, the Covid-19 pandemic resulted in a steep decline in FDI, particularly in developing economies, as trade and financial transactions were curtailed.
+- The fourth cycle from 2018 onward reflects trade restrictions between the United States and China, which are associated with a decline in FDI in developing economies.
+Further, the COVID-19 pandemic resulted in a steep decline in FDI, particularly in developing economies, as trade and financial transactions were curtailed.

-While FDIs used to dominantly take place in developed economies, after a surge involving developing economies, they are now more balanced.
+While FDIs used to predominantly occur in developed economies, after a surge involving developing economies, they are now more balanced.
 They remain a reflection of available economic opportunities in a variety of economic sectors.